Moles Determination (OCR AS Chemistry A): Revision Note

 Remember: 24.0 dm3 is the volume of 1 mole of gas

-This calculation is only correct if the reaction is completed at room temperature and pressure (101 kPa or 1 atmosphere)
+This calculation is only correct for a reaction at room temperature and pressure (101 kPa or 1 atmosphere)

-If the calculation is completed under conditions that are not RTP, then a rearranged form of the ideal gas equation should be used:
+If the calculation is completed under different conditions, then a rearranged ideal gas equation should be used:

 We can use the overall equation for the reaction to figure out the number of moles of copper carbonate that reacted